ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

 Operations planning decisions commit resources — people, capital, capacity, and time.
-When AI-assisted research informs those decisions, knowing where models agree vs. diverge is a meaningful quality signal.
+When AI-assisted research informs those decisions, knowing where models agree vs. diverge is a meaningful quality signal about which planning assumptions are well-supported and which need additional verification.
 Planning on a single model's assumptions without a comparison check creates risk that is invisible until it manifests operationally.

 How ConvergePanel helps